smkutty/smkutty.github.io/projects/Engage_Manoa.md

 Check out the three milestones our team devised to achieve this project: [Development](https://engage-manoa.github.io/#development)

+Go through the Developer Guide for detailed information on the tools we used to build this application: [Developer Guide](https://engage-manoa.github.io/#developer-guide)

 ## A Brief Preview
 <p>words god here</p>